willclarktech/lisky-bdd-tutorial/TUTORIAL.md

 We’ll use an [outside-in approach][wiki-outside-in] approach considering the [happy path][wiki-happy-path] first.
 Of course, you may find an inside-out approach suits you better, but outside-in works especially well with BDD.

-We start by specifying what should happen if everything goes according to plan:
+Addressing the happy path, we start by specifying what should happen if everything goes according to plan:

 ```js
 // specification.js